-Career Access Mentoring for Industry
+Career Access Mentoring Program: Industry Information

 Leading the way for upcoming professionals.

 Do you remember what it was like to start your first job out of University?
 The challenges, the highlights and the lessons learned since then?
 Now’s your chance to share this knowledge!
 Help students prepare for their career – be a career mentor.

 Mentoring is a learning relationship between individuals focused on the mentee’s development and goals.
 As someone who has “been there before”, you will be able to assist current students in developing the confidence, knowledge and skills required to make a successful transition into industry.
 Career mentoring can result in increased knowledge of the current job market, confidence and lifelong career management skills.

 The programs that you can get involved in vary:

 - Our flagship program Career Access Mentoring involves at least four meetings over approximately two months, and focuses on a student’s professional development journey.

 - The ‘A Coffee With…’ program involves a single one-on-one meeting with a student, and is a less formal opportunity to share knowledge in a specific area.

 Participation is based on your availability and student demand.
 Access our Industry Portal to "register" with Career Services and then "Create your Mentor Profile" to stay informed about future mentoring opportunities.

 We welcome expressions of interest from all industry professionals.
 You can be based in Adelaide, interstate or overseas.
 You do not have to be an alumni of the University to be involved.